-“While nearly half of the rivers and lakes in the U.S. are considered too polluted for safe fishing or swimming, our report shows that polluters continue to use our waterways as dumping grounds for their toxic chemicals,” said Piper Crowell, Clean Water Advocate for Environment America.
+“While nearly half of the rivers and lakes in the U.S. are considered too polluted for safe fishing or swimming, our report shows that polluters continue to use our waterways as dumping grounds for their toxic chemicals,” said Samantha Chadwick, Associate with Environment Minnesota.

 “Our waterways are a source of sport and recreation.
 We need them protected, not polluted,” said Gary Botzek, the Executive Director of the Minnesota Conservation Federation.

-“There are common-sense steps that should be taken to turn the tide against toxic pollution of our waters,” added Crowell.
-“We need clean water now, and we need the federal government to act to protect our health and our environment.”
+“There are common-sense steps that should be taken to turn the tide against toxic pollution of our waters,” added Chadwick “We need to clean up our water now, and we need the federal government to act to protect our health and our environment.”

-In order to curb the toxic pollution threatening America’s waterways, Environment America recommends the following:
+In order to curb the toxic pollution threatening the Mississippi, the St. Croix, the Minnesota River and others, Environment Minnesota recommends the following:

 “We urge Congress and the President to listen to the public’s demands for clean water.
-They should act to protect all of our lakes, rivers and streams from toxic pollution,” concluded Crowell.
+They should act to protect all of our lakes, rivers and streams from toxic pollution,” concluded Chadwick.